Comcast/patternlab-edition-node-webpack/readme.md

 ## Prerequisites

 The Pattern Lab Node - webpack edition uses [Node](https://nodejs.org/en/) for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [webpack.io](https://webpack.github.io/) to run tasks and interface with the core library.
 Node version 4 or higher suffices.
 You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
 Installation of Node will include npm.
-Also includes [yarn package manager](https://yarnpkg.com/en/docs/install) which makes things a bit easier to manage.

 ## Installing

-There's two options for installing this version:

-1. `yarn install` (Preferred)
-2. `npm install`
+`npm install`

 ### What's Included